pocketzworld/creator-docs/pages/learn/studio/create/examples/worlds/dress-up-npc/game-mechanics/gameplay-mechanics.md

 - Each gameplay mechanic is modular, allowing easy maintenance and updates.
 - Scripts are grouped by functionality (e.g., `Contest`, `DressUp`, `Quests`) for organization.
 - Utility scripts like `OutfitUtils.lua` provide shared functions to reduce redundancy.

-## Next Steps

-Explore the individual scripts and their interactions to understand how the gameplay mechanics are implemented.
-Experiment with customizing existing systems or adding new features to enhance player engagement.
-Remember to maintain consistency in code structure and adhere to best practices for efficient development.